-After I wrote about what I keep in my purse, I’ve gotten several requests for a similar post about what my kitchen looks like and what appliances/health tools I keep there.
+After I wrote about what I keep in my purse, I had several requests for a similar post about what my kitchen looks like and what appliances/health tools I regularly use.
 Below is the list I wish I’d had before I got married so I could have put most of these items on my wedding registry.

-I feel that it is important to note that I cook 2-3 times a day and we don’t have or use a microwave.
+I feel that it is important to note that I cook 2-3 times a day and we don’t often use a microwave.
 All of the items I have in my kitchen now are heavy duty and have multiple uses.
 Many of these items are pricey but we carefully budgeted for them and most have extended warranties.
-I should also note that because I am constantly experimenting with new recipes for the blog, I have some appliances and tools I would not have originally thought to register for.
+I should also note that because I am constantly experimenting with new recipes for the blog, I have some appliances and tools I would not have originally thought to register for or purchase.

 1. Appliances/Big Items

 Besides the usual refrigerator and oven/stove, I have a variety of small appliances that I use on a regular basis.

 - Vitamix: We have had a Vitamix since early in our marriage and it has been used multiple times a day for years!
 We use it daily for smoothies, sauces, blending coffee with healthy fats, chopping, etc. If I could only have one of the appliances on this list, I’d keep the Vitamix.
 While I really think a Vitamix beats all other blenders, here are my experiences with other blenders that also pass the test.

 - Food Processor (I have this one): I didn’t put this on my wedding registry because I thought “how much would I really use a machine that just chops and mixes?”
 Turns out, I would use it a lot.
 I thought it would be fun to chop everything by hand at first, which was true for a couple of years, but now when I cook for a crowd (just the family, not to mention guests) the food processor is really helpful.
 I also use this often for chopping items for soups, slicing cabbage for sauerkraut, pre-chopping salad items for the whole week, etc.